 Diving in Sangalaki

-We booked a couple of days diving with Scuba Junkie whom we have dived with in Mabul and Sipadan and once again, Scuba Junkie delivered as always!
+We booked a couple of days diving with Scuba Junkie whom we have dived with in Mabul, Sipadan & Komodo and once again, Scuba Junkie delivered as always!
 We were taken to pristine coral and an abundance of aquarium fish all brightly coloured but the best thing of all was there wasn’t another boat in sight and every dive/snorkelling site we had to ourselves.
 The water was so still and calm it was like bath water with such a lovely warm temperature.
 (28/29°c)

 Snorkelling in Sangalaki

 During the lunch break, as I sunbathed on the bow of the boat, we saw the tips of a few mantas on the surface only 20 metres away from us!
 We grabbed our masks and snorkel and jumped right in, then, to our absolute sheer delight, we had the opportunity to hang out with about 4 or 5 different mantas who repeatedly barrel rolled so close to us, we actually lost count.
 As they swam towards us and scooped their own lunch of yummy jellyfish, we were able to see right inside of their mouths.